Fourzylol/Botlol/README.md

 <p align="center"><img width=30% src="https://i.ibb.co/cwKfKsv/IMG-20210519-202626.jpg"></p>

-<p align="center">Hi I`am Ra at the moment I'm learning a small part of the basics of programming I can only a little.
+<p align="center">Hi I`am Fourzy at the moment I'm learning a small part of the basics of programming I can only a little.
 This time I created a repository for the Whatsapp bot project using the Lib that was made by adiwajshing previously

 <h2 align="center">ABOUT ME</h2>